 Don’t forget that humans can catch salmonella.
 Your furry friend can then pass it on to you!
-The very elderly or very young are more at risk, as are those that are immune-compromised for another reason.
-Try not to let your pup lick faces and teach children good hygiene around pets.
+The very elderly or very young are more at risk, as are those who are immune-compromised for another reason.
+Try not to let your pup lick faces, and teach children good hygiene around pets.

 Chlamydia is another type of bacteria that dogs can pick up from birds, particularly if they are in contact with their feces.
 This type of chlamydia has the scientific name “Chlamydia psittaci”.
 It is a respiratory bacteria and cannot be passed from dogs to humans.
-The symptoms of Chlamydia in dog include panting, difficulties breathing, and irritated eyes.
+The symptoms of Chlamydia in dogs include panting, difficulty breathing, and irritated eyes.

 If you notice these symptoms after having had an interaction with a bird or eating a bird, inform your veterinarian and make an appointment.
 If your vet suspects Chlamydia, she will take swabs to confirm the diagnosis.
 Fortunately, this bacteria can be treated with a course of antibiotics.